Posted Monday, 06 June 2011 at 16:02 by Michael Chan

 1. No student accommodation or service apartment for the above LVR mentioned ( for student and service accommodation contact us for suitable lenders)

-2. Must be self contained- Own kitchen, toilet, bedroom ( lender dependent)
+2. Must be self contained- Own kitchen, laundry and toilet

-3. These LVR are location and building dependent as well; meaning there are certain buildings and postcode that the bank would consider only if certain conditions are met
+3. These LVR are location and building dependent as well; meaning there are certain buildings and postcode that the bank may not desire.